View all newsletters

 The Hoare family pictured together last year for Spear’s / Image: Christopher Doyle

-Older even that the Bank of England (founded in 1694, a laggard by comparison), the 351-year history of C Hoare & Co makes it the UK’s oldest privately-owned bank — and the oldest family-owned bank in the world.
+Older even than the Bank of England (founded in 1694, a laggard by comparison), the 351-year history of C Hoare & Co makes it the UK’s oldest privately-owned bank — and the oldest family-owned bank in the world.
 The twelfth generation of the family is now running the business, which has served Pepys, John Dryden, Jane Austen and Lord Byron over the years.

-Offers a range of services to personal and business account holders, from mortgages to philanthropy advice.
+C. Hoare & Co offers a range of services to personal and business account holders, from mortgages to philanthropy advice.
 Its Master Charitable Trust provides a tax-efficient way to organise charitable giving.

 A museum within its HQ contains artefacts including a letter written by Captain FitzRoy, nineteenth-century lottery tickets and an original ‘golden bottle,’ used as a marker in the days before street numbers by founder Richard Hoare.

+Blood may be thicker than water, but ability is more important in this family business, partner and director Alexander Hoare told Spear’s last year.
 ‘You don’t want people who’ll just treat it as a nice sinecure,’ he says.
 ‘You want people who’ll own it.
 I am looking for people that are quite capable enough to have good careers anywhere, not people who have got the right gene pool.’

 Coutts & Co